vikejs/vike-vue/packages/vike-vue-pinia/README.md

 ## Pinia plugins (e.g. persistence)

-To use Pinia plugins such as [`pinia-plugin-persistedstate`](https://prazdevs.github.io/pinia-plugin-persistedstate/), use the `piniaPlugins` config:
+To use Pinia plugins such as [`pinia-plugin-persistedstate`](https://prazdevs.github.io/pinia-plugin-persistedstate/), use the `onCreatePinia` hook:

 ```js
 // pages/+config.js